jtjacques/mturk-manage/README.md

 #### Viewing Qualified Workers
 On clicking the truncated `QualificationTypeId` in the main *Manage Qualifications* interface the list of assigned workers is displayed.
 This list can be filtered using the search box as for *[Finding & Viewing Tasks](#finding--viewing-tasks)*.

+In addition, workers can be filtered by the granted value by prefixing the desired value with the special keyword `value/`.
+For example, `value/5` would filter for workers with a currently granted value beginning with `5`, i.e. this would also match a value of (for example) `57`.
+To limit to the precise value a second forward slash (`/`) can be added, e.g. `value/5/`.
+This would only match workers with a currently specified value of `5`.

 The list of workers assigned this qualification can be refreshed using the in-dialogue refresh icon.

 The *Copy Shown* option above the *ID* column allows the currently displayed list of workers to be copied to the clipboard.

 A complete list of qualified workers can be downloaded using the *Download All* button. **Note**: this download ignores any currently specified search filter.

 #### Assigning Qualifications
 Workers may be assigned the qualification by choosing the *Add Workers* button.
-Each `WorkerId` should be sparated by a space, comma, or new line.
+Each `WorkerId` should be separated by a space, comma, or new line.

 The qualification may be assigned with an associated integer value using the *Value* box.
 The default value is *1*.
 In the event that this value needs to be updated, can be effected by reassigning the qualification to the worker with the correct value. **Warning**: Non-integer values are automatically assigned with the value *0*.

 **Note**: Each worker is assigned the qualification individually.
 While any number of workers may be added, large numbers of workers may take several seconds to process.
-Please wait for the activity indicator in the top right to complete.
+Please wait for the activity indicator to complete.

-In the event of an error, such as a `WorkerId` which could not be proccessed, the action terminates.
+In the event of an error, such as a `WorkerId` which could not be processed, the action terminates.
 Due to the nature of assigning the qualifications, this action is not atomic and any `WorkerId` up to that point will have been assigned as requested.
 To aid in resuming the operation a list of unprocessed IDs, **excluding** the offending `WorkerId`, is provided.
 This list of unprocessed IDs may be copied using the *Copy All* link, ready to be pasted into a subsequent *Add Workers* request.

 #### Revoking Qualifications
 In the event that a worker has been added in error, or you wish to revoke a qualification, qualifications can be unassigned using the appropriate *Remove* button in the right-most column of the worker listing.